 Head west of Auckland and check out the waterfalls and walkways of the Waitakere Ranges.
 There are a number of fantastic walking trails in the area but one of our favourites is the Mokoroa Stream Track.
 The loop track takes around 2 to 3 hours to complete and will lead you over the Swing Bridge, through ancient Kauri Trees, along Makoroa Stream and through to Makoroa Falls - have your camera ready.
 You can find more information about the track on the Deparment of Conversation website.

-Ok... for $35 you can sit back in a Planetarium, sip on a glass of wine, nibble on a cheeky piece of cheese and surround yourself in a high sensory light and music experience in tune to your fav rock bands.
+Ok... for $35 you can sit back in a Planetarium, sip on a glass of wine, nibble on a cheeky piece of cheese and learn about the planets, stars and constellations visible in the night sky at the moment.
 Auckland's Stardome Observatory Planetarium plays host to regular events that will enlighten your inner child / nerd.
-If a show doesn't tickle your fancy then you can purchase a casual entry ticket for around $12 to $15.
-Open every day except for Wednesdays.
+Wine, cheese and Astronomy is just one of the events you can check out.
+If a show doesn't tickle your fancy then you can purchase a casual entry ticket which would be cheaper.

 10. Hit Golf Balls at 4:00AM - who needs to sleep?

 Who says Jager doesn't improve the old swing?
-Auckland is home to a 24 hour driving range where a bucket of 100 balls will only set you back $13 (or $7 for 50).
-JKs World of Golf is located at Auckland Airport with 40 bays on office.
+Auckland is home to a 24 hour driving range where a bucket of 100 balls will only set you back $14 (or $8 for 50).
+JKs World of Golf is located at Auckland Airport with 40 bays on offer.
 Open 365 days a year, 24 hours a day.

 - Liked this article?
 You may like our Top 10 Secret Auckland Bars or the Top 10 Things to do in Auckland.

 - Heading to Auckland?
-Book your stay at Base Backpackers!
+Book your stay at Base Backpackers Auckland!